absmach/supermq-docs/docs/authorization.md

 ### Domain Member

 Users with Members relation could not view and no access to entities (things, channels, groups) created by others within the domain.
 Members are also allowed to create their own entities and can view and update the ones they have created.
-Domain Members will not have access by default to any of the entities in Domain 1, access shall be granted for specific entities by domain administrator or individual entity administrator.
+Domain Members will not have access by default to any of the entities in Domain, access shall be granted for specific entities by domain administrator or individual entity administrator.

 **Example:**
 **User_4 , User_5, User_6, User_7, User_8, User_9** is **member** of **Domain_1**. **These Member relation users can able to create & manage new things,channels & groups in domain.
 The can have access the entities to which they have relation in domain.
 They could not view and manage other entities to which they don't have any relation in domain**.